suhasHere/moq-secure-objects/draft-jennings-moq-object-enc.md

 AEAD.Nn - The size in bytes of a nonce for the encryption algorithm

-AEAD.Nt - The overhead in bytes of the encryption algorithm (typically the size of a "tag" that is added to the plaintext)
+AEAD.Nt - The overhead in bytes of the encryption algorithm
+          (typically the size of a "tag" that is added to the plaintext)

+An SecObj ciphertext comprises an header, followed by output of an AEAD encryption of the plaintext {{!RFC5116}} corresponding to the MOQT Object.
+The header consists of a variable length encoded integer called KID.

 ## Keys, Salts, and Nonces

-When encrypting objects within a MOQT Track, there is one secret `base_key` per `FullTrackName` on which is premised the encryption or decryption operations for the objects within that track.
+When encrypting objects within a MOQT Track, there is one secret called `base_key` per `FullTrackName` on which is premised the encryption or decryption operations for the objects within that track.

 The `base_key` is labeled with an integer KID value signaled in the SecObj header.
 The producers and consumers need to agree on which key should be used for a given KID and the purpose of the key, encryption or decryption only.
 The process for provisioning keys and their KID values is beyond the scope of this specification, but its security properties will bound the assurances that SecObj provides.

-When encrypting a MOQT object, the application specifies which `KID` and provides the `Nonce` to be used.
-The `Nonce`` is obtained from the composition of bits from the object's GroupId and the ObjectId fields in that order.

-When decrypting, the `base_key` for decryption is selected from the available keys using the KID value in the SecObj Header and Nonce value is derived from the incoming MOQT object header as mentioned above.

-A given key MUST NOT be used for encryption by multiple senders.
-Such reuse would result in multiple encrypted objects being generated with the same (key, nonce) pair, which harms the protections provided by many AEAD algorithms.
+A given key MUST NOT be used for encryption by multiple senders unles it can be ensured that nonce isn't reused.
+Sine such reuse would result in multiple encrypted objects being generated with the same (key, nonce) pair, which harms the protections provided by many AEAD algorithms.
 Implementations SHOULD mark each key as usable for encryption or decryption, never both.

-### Key Derivation
+### Key Derivation {#key-derivation}

 Secobj encryption and decryption use a key and salt derived from the `base_key` associated to a KID.
 Given a `base_key` value for a `FullTrackName` the key and salt are derived using HKDF {{!RFC5869}} as follows:

 ~~~~~
-def derive_key_salt(KID, base_key):
+def derive_key_salt(KID, FullTrackName, base_key):
   secobj_label = "SecObj 1.0 "
   secobj_secret = HKDF-Extract(secobj_label, base_key)

-  secobj_key_label = "SecObj 1.0 Secret key " + KID + cipher_suite
+  secobj_key_label = "SecObj 1.0 Secret key " + KID + FullTrackName + cipher_suite
   secobj_key = HKDF-Expand(secobj_secret, secobj_key_label, AEAD.Nk)

   secobj_salt_label = "SecObj 1.0 Secret salt " + KID + cipher_suite